What is Technology Transfer for Climate Change?

-“….a broad set of processes covering the flows of know-how, experience and equipment for mitigating and adapting to climate change amongst different stakeholders such as governments, private sector entities, financial institutions, non-governmental organizations (NGOs) and research/education institutions…
+- and embodied in the UNFCCC technology transfer framework.
+Technology transfer is defined as: “[...]a broad set of processes covering the flows of know-how, experience and equipment for mitigating and adapting to climate change amongst different stakeholders such as governments, private sector entities, financial institutions, non-governmental organizations (NGOs) and research/education institutions[...].

 The role of the GEF in Technology Transfer

 Since its inception in 1991, the GEF has been facilitating technology transfer to help developing countries address the global climate change challenge.
-The GEF has a mandate from the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC) to finance the transfer of Environmentally Sound Technologies (ESTs), and has evolved into the largest public-sector funding source for these technologies.
-ESTs have the potential for significantly improved environmental performance compared to other technologies.
+The GEF has a mandate from the UNFCCC to finance the transfer of Environmentally Sound Technologies, and has evolved into the largest public-sector funding source for these technologies.
+These technologies, if compared to others, have the potential for significantly improved environmental performance.
 They include know-how, goods and services, and equipment, as well as organizational and managerial procedures.